kojq/gal/README.md

 # Features

-- Installs basic applications via Flatpak
+- Installs basic applications as Flatpaks
 - Installs fonts, tools, and applications via the package manager
 - Enables ability to mount and unmount NTFS drives via the file manager
 - Enables core functions such as those found in DE settings